 A New In-plant Challenge Emerges

-In the last year, however, I’ve seen a disturbing trend in which in-plants that were performing well and did not appear to be under scrutiny were suddenly surprised to hear that they were closing.
+Recently, however, I’ve seen a disturbing trend in which in-plants that were performing well and did not appear to be under scrutiny were suddenly surprised to hear that they were closing.
 They were achieving their goals; some reported huge savings, and others talked about how happy their customers were.

 There was a university in-plant in the Northeast that was saving its organization over $200,000 a year, a transactional printer in the Midwest that had recently consolidated printing facilities, saving the parent organization several million dollars a year, and a school district printing office in the South that had flourished by excelling at insourcing.
 All were now being significantly downsized.